SimonBuckner/KB/README.md

-# Knowledge Base - Simon Buckner
+# Knowledge Base

-This is my attempt to start making a note of things as I learn them, rather than just assuming I will remember them.
+This is my attempt to start making a notes of things as I learn them, rather than just assuming I will remember them.

-I doubt anyone will ever see this, but if you do, and you spot something I have got garingly wrong, please let me know.
+I doubt anyone will ever see this, but if you do, and you spot something I have got glaringly wrong (other than my spelling!) then please let me know.

 Thanks
 Simon